 8. Do More With Your Donation Receipts

-While donation receipts don’t come until after the donation, they’re important to show your appreciation.
+While donation receipts don’t come until after the donation, they’re an important way to show your appreciation.

 You can use this as an opportunity to reinforce your impact and encourage future giving.